Terence-Babarinsa/E-commerce-automation/README.md

 ### POM
 - Page Object Models that contain locators for IWebelements and the interactions with the elements
 ### Drivers
 - Contains the driver class that defines the driver and controls its properties
+### CommonSetup
+- Consolidates my BefreoScenario and AfterScenario for all StepDefinitions into a single file
 ### GetMethods
-- Class to assigns the relevant locators for a webelement
+- Class to assign the relevant locators for a webelement
 ### Properties
 - Enumerator with locators for Iwebelements that are assigned by the GetMethods Class
 ### Packages